maraigue/ScrollBar4OF/README.md

 ## Try the sample

-This sample is for Visual C++ 2015; Visual-C++-specific code is included only for selecting picture files.
+This sample is for Visual C++ 2015; Visual-C++-specific code is included only for selecting picture files (built-in `ofSystemLoadDialog` cannot give correct file name if it includes non-ASCII characters).
 To try this,

 1. Follow [the instruction for setting up visual studio 2015 for openFrameworks](http://openframeworks.cc/setup/vs/ "visual studio | openFrameworks").
 You will find three files: `main.cpp`, `ofApp.cpp` and `ofApp.h`.
 2. Replace them with the files in the repository, and put `ScrollBar4OF.hpp` together with them (in the same folder).